 At the end of the Cold War, the NATO PA made contacts with Russia and Ukraine.
 Its relations with these two countries were given a new impetus in 1997.
 The Founding Act on Mutual Relations, Cooperation and Security between the Russian Federation and NATO, signed in May 1997, and the NATO-Ukraine Charter signed in July 1997, explicitly charged the Assembly with expanding its dialogue and cooperation with both the Russian Federal Assembly and the Ukrainian Verkhovna Rada.

-Mirroring the creation in May 2002 of the NATO-Russia Council, a major step forward in NATO's cooperation with Russia, the Assembly created the NATO-Russia parliamentary Committee to allow discussions “at 27”.
+Mirroring the creation in May 2002 of the NATO-Russia Council, a major step forward in NATO's cooperation with Russia, the Assembly created the NATO-Russia parliamentary Committee to allow discussions between NATO members and Russia on an equal footing.
 This committee, which meets twice a year during sessions, became the main framework for direct NATO-Russia parliamentary relations.